Track, Inspect & Manage Flow Runs via Gantt and Topology Views

 • Flow Variables and Inputs are clearly listed along with execution details including dates and the corresponding namespace and flow.

-• Flow Output and Trigger data is captured with expression rendering
+• Flow outputs and trigger data are captured with expression rendering.

-Additionally, from the Overview page, you can also take actions on your execution such as Replay or Pause and view the executions over time, switching between previous runs for comparison.
+From the Overview page, you can also take actions such as Replay or Pause, and view executions over time to compare previous runs.

 Filters